dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

 - Are the users on a slow network?
 If so, how's the user experience?
 Can we (developers) control the loading states?
 - Are the users on a low-end device (devices with low CPU power)?
 If so, is using the app still a memorable experience effectively?
 - Are the users on a fast network?
-If so, is the experience seamless? no janky UI.
+If so, is the experience seamless?
+No janky UI.
 - Are the users on a high-end device (devices with high CPU power)?
 If so, is the rendering flawless?

 These are valid questions that need answers.
 Let's explore how **Time Slicing** and **Suspense** in ReactJS can help deliver the best user experience for everyone.